Supreme Court backs coach in praying on field after games - WHIZ News

 Dissenting Justice Sonia Sotomayor wrote that the decision “sets us further down a perilous path in forcing states to entangle themselves with religion.”

-But the justices in the majority emphasized that the coach’s prayer came after the game was over and at a time when he wasn’t responsible for students and was free to do other things.
+But the justices in the majority emphasized that the coach’s prayers came after the games were over and at a time when he wasn’t responsible for students and was free to do other things.

+The coach and his attorneys at First Liberty Institute, a Christian legal group, were among those cheering the decision.
+Kennedy said in an interview that his first reaction was one of pure joy.

+“Just like in all my football games I just threw my arms up, you know, ‘touchdown,’” he said.
+He described the seven years since the dispute began as tough on his family but “absolutely worth it.”

-“The Constitution and the best of our traditions counsel mutual respect and tolerance, not censorship and suppression, for religious and nonreligious views alike,” Justice Neil Gorsuch wrote for the majority.
+Justice Neil Gorsuch, writing for the majority in the ruling, declared, “The Constitution and the best of our traditions counsel mutual respect and tolerance, not censorship and suppression, for religious and nonreligious views alike.

 Gorsuch noted that the coach “prayed during a period when school employees were free to speak with a friend, call for a reservation at a restaurant, check email, or attend to other personal matters” and “while his students were otherwise occupied.”